SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Experiment and Evaluation

-The quantitative results in Table~\ref{tab:baseline_comparison} show that our SG-CADVLM significantly outperforms all baseline methods across geometric reconstruction metrics.
-Specifically, our approach achieves the lowest intersection count error (4.2\%) and lane count error (20.0\%), marking a substantial improvement over template-based and retrieval-based generation methods.
+The quantitative results in Table~\ref{tab:baseline_comparison} demonstrate that our SG-CADVLM achieves superior performance across the majority of geometric reconstruction metrics.
+Specifically, our approach yields the lowest intersection count error at 6.4\% and lane count error at 23.9\%, marking a substantial improvement over both template-based and retrieval-based generation methods, while maintaining highly competitive topological connectivity.

 These gains arise from our context-aware multimodal design, which jointly interprets textual crash descriptions and visual road layouts to synthesize road networks that align precisely with scenario semantics.
-In contrast, template-based methods (TBG) are inherently limited by predefined network geometries, and OSM-Direct suffers from geometric mismatches when real-world intersections deviate from textual descriptions.
+In contrast, template-based methods (TBG) inherently guarantee high topological connectivity due to their rigid template nature, but they are fundamentally limited by these predefined network geometries.

-Although Text2Scenario demonstrates relatively strong consistency in event reconstruction, which comes from its rule based generating nature, which straightly place the tested ego into existing CARLA scenarios based on predefined coordinates.
-However, its rule-based parsing lacks spatial adaptability.
+Text2Scenario demonstrates relatively strong consistency in event reconstruction due to its rule-based nature, which directly places the ego vehicle into existing CARLA scenarios at predefined coordinates.
+However, this approach lacks spatial adaptability.
 By incorporating the proposed Context-Aware Decoding (CAD) mechanism, SG-CADVLM maintains topological validity while strictly adhering to the contextual constraints defined by crash reports.